zombodb/zombodb/README.md

 ZomboDB brings powerful text-search and analytics features to Postgres by using Elasticsearch as an index type.
 Its comprehensive query language and SQL functions enable new and creative ways to query your relational data.

-From a technical perspective, ZomboDB is a 100% native Postgres extension that implements Postgres' Index Access Method API.
+From a technical perspective, ZomboDB is a 100% native Postgres extension that implements Postgres's Index Access Method API.
 As a native Postgres index type, ZomboDB allows you to `CREATE INDEX ...
 USING zombodb` on your existing Postgres tables.
 At that point, ZomboDB takes over and fully manages the remote Elasticsearch index and guarantees transactionally-correct text-search query results.

-ZomboDB is fully compatible with all of Postgres' query plan types and most SQL commands such as `CREATE INDEX`, `COPY`, `INSERT`, `UPDATE`, `DELETE`, `SELECT`, `ALTER`, `DROP`, `REINDEX`, `(auto)VACUUM`, etc.
+ZomboDB is fully compatible with all of Postgres's query plan types and most SQL commands such as `CREATE INDEX`, `COPY`, `INSERT`, `UPDATE`, `DELETE`, `SELECT`, `ALTER`, `DROP`, `REINDEX`, `(auto)VACUUM`, etc.

 It doesn’t matter if you’re using an Elasticsearch cloud provider or managing your own cluster -- ZomboDB communicates